elh0/Interactive-Frontend-Development-Milestone-Project/README.md

 # Interactive Frontend Development Milestone Project

-This project was developed from the brief enlisted by Code Institute.
+I developed this project from the brief enlisted by Code Institute.
 I created a flip card memory game, using CI staff members as the playing cards.

-The objective of the game is to sucessfully **match all 12 cards**.
+The objective of the game is to **match all 12 cards successfully.**

-Within this project I have used everything I learned thus far from Code Institue.
+Within this project, I have used everything I learned thus far from Code Institue.
 This project will utilise my experience of **HTML5**, **CSS3** & **JS**.

 ## UX

 The user is guided fluidly to operate the game through the header & footer elements.
-This is common practice for users to find more information about the webpage so these are natural interactions therefore creating a familar feeling.
-I was intent on using enough negative space for the user to focus on the game in practice & leave no distracting/unecessary elements on the webpage.
+The header & footer placement is common practice for users to find more information about the webpage so these are natural interactions, therefore, creating a familiar feeling.
+I was intent on using enough negative space for the user to focus on the game in practice & leave no distracting/unnecessary elements on the webpage.

 The JavaScript code also has an application of UX using functions & variables such as ```setTimeout``` & ```lockBoard```.
-These were created with intention of helping the user stay within the parameters of the games intended functionality. ```setTimeout``` provides a slight delay when cards aren't correctly matched, whilst ```lockBoard``` prevents user from selecting multiple cards on the canvas.
+I created these intending to help the user stay within the parameters of the games intended functionality. ```setTimeout``` provides a slight delay when cards aren't correctly matched, while ```lockBoard``` prevents the user from selecting multiple cards on the canvas.

 ## User stories

-* As a new user landing on the page I want clear instructions of what to do upon landing & where to click
+* As a new user landing on the page, I want clear instructions of what to do upon landing & where to click

-* As a new user I want to understand the game objective
+* As a new user, I want to understand the game objective

-* As a new user I would like to be rewarded for completing the objective
+* As a new user, I would like to be rewarded for completing the objective

-* As a new user I would like see relevant/well known images or logos to better understand the game
+* As a new user, I would like to see relevant/well-known images or logos to understand the game better

 ### First version

-* Sizing of cards on mobile were illegible - Container was scaling down as opposed to containing
+* Sizing of cards on mobile was illegible - Container was scaling down as opposed to containing

 * ```setTimeout``` felt "slow & clunky to play" - ```setTimeout``` was set to ```1000``` causing a slow response feel

-* Body was un-responsive at mobile-device width - Media queries were yet to be implemented
+* The body was un-responsive at mobile-device width - Media queries were yet to be implemented

-* Card colour was "difficult to differientiate" - This was due to the close colour codes of the body background & card background
+* Card colour was "difficult to differentiate" - This was due to the close colour codes of the body background & card background

 ### Final version
 * Card sizing issue - ```object-fit : contain;``` was implemented to correct this